-In 2012, the ATLAS and CMS collaboration announced the discovery of Higgs Boson in Large Hadron Collider (LHC) [1, 2].
+In 2012, the ATLAS and CMS collaboration announced the discovery of Higgs Boson at the Large Hadron Collider (LHC) [1, 2].
 In the following years the precise measurements of Higgs properties become one of the main goals in particle physics, hoping to answer the remaining basic questions in nature and find the new physics.
 For this purpose, the hadron collider like LHC may not be the best choice due to large amount of background processes and corresponding lower ratio between the signals and backgrounds.
 Instead, a lepton collider machine can provide cleaner experiment environment and well-known initial states, which is crucial for high precision studies to find the hints of new physics.
-Thus several future lepton collider experiments are proposed, including the International Linear Collider (ILC) [3], the Circular Electron Positron Collider (CEPC) [4], the Future Circular Collider e^+e^- (FCC-ee) [5], and the CLIC [6].
+Thus several future lepton collider experiments are proposed, including the International Linear Collider (ILC) [3], the Circular Electron Positron Collider (CEPC) [4], the Future Circular Collider $e^+e^-$ (FCC-ee) [5], and the Compact Linear Collider (CLIC) [6].

-The CEPC is designed to be a circular lepton collider hosted in a tunnel with a circumference of 100 km and operate at a center of mass energy $\sqrt{s} = 240$ GeV as a Higgs factory.
-After 10 years running period, the CEPC will collect 5.6 ab^{-1} data, corresponding to more than 1 million Higgs boson.
-With this clean and large statistic Higgs sample, the precision for the measurements of the Higgs properties is expected to be enhanced with one order of magnitude comparing with the LHC [7].
+The CEPC is designed to be a circular lepton collider hosted in a tunnel with a circumference of 100 km and operate at a center of mass energy $\sqrt{s} = 240 \,\text{GeV}$ as a Higgs factory.
+After 10 years running period, the CEPC will collect 5.6 ab-1 data, corresponding to more than 1 million Higgs boson.
+With this clean and large Higgs sample, the precision for the measurements of the Higgs properties is expected to be enhanced with one order of magnitude comparing with the LHC [7].

-The Higgs boson interact with photon through the top quark loop and massive boson loop.
-This mechanism gives low $H \rightarrow \gamma \gamma$ branching ratio in the Standard Model (SM) but also makes it a good channel to test the new physics beyond the SM.
+The Higgs boson interacts with photon through the top quark loop and massive boson loop.
+This mechanism gives low $H \rightarrow \gamma \gamma$ branching ratio in the Standard Model (SM) but also makes it a good channel to test the new physics beyond guofangyi@ihep.ac.cn (F. Guo) ORCID(s): 0000-0002-3864-9257 (F. Guo)

+the SM.
 Besides, high energy photons from the Higgs boson decay can be identified and measured well in the detector, providing a high signal-over-background ratio.
-This channel serves as a good benchmark for the performance of the electromagnetic calorimeter (ECAL) study.
-Current measurement of the inclusive Higgs boson signal strength in the diphoton channel in LHC is $1.04^{+0.10}{-0.09}$ in ATLAS [8] and $1.03^{+0.11}{-0.09}$ in CMS [9] with the pp collision data collected by ATLAS and CMS from 2016 to 2018.
+So this channel also serves as a good benchmark for the performance of the electromagnetic calorimeter (ECAL) study.
+Current measurement of the inclusive Higgs boson signal strength in the diphoton channel in LHC is $1.04^{+0.10}{-0.09}$ in ATLAS [8] and $1.03^{+0.11}{-0.09}$ in CMS [9] with the pp collision data collected by ATLAS and CMS from 2015 to 2018.
 The results are consistent with the SM prediction with the present precision.
-In the HL-LHC peroid the ATLAS expects to collect 3 ab^{-1} data, the projected precision of the $H \rightarrow \gamma\gamma$ signal strength is 9% [10].
+In the HL-LHC peroid the ATLAS expects to collect 3 ab-1 data.
+The projected precision of the $H \rightarrow \gamma \gamma$ signal strength is 6.0% to 3.7% depending on different considerations of the systematic uncertainties S1 or S2 in [10].
+After the combination with CMS, a total precision of 2.6% can be reached in the optimistic systematic scenario S2.